 2016 NBA DRAFT: POTENTIAL TOP 10 BUSTS – THE PLAYERS

-For detailed analysis regarding the first five picks from the 2016 NBA Draft, please click on their names.
-With respect to picks 6-10, I have summarized my commentary in this post.
+For detailed analysis regarding the first five picks from the 2016 NBA Draft, you can click on their names.
+I have summarized my commentary for picks 6-10 in this post.

 #1 Pick: Ben Simmons – The Most Likely Superstar